SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

         register them in the model registry.
 Make sure you have logged at least one model as an artifact before continuing.

-    2. Next lets create a registry.
+    2. Next let's create a registry.
 Go to the model registry tab (left pane, visible from your homepage) and then click the `New Registered Model` button.
 Fill out the form and create the registry.

         <figure markdown>